ahmadsobohhh/ahmadsobohhh/README.md

 I'm a Software Engineering student at the University of Ottawa

-- 🔭 I’m currently working at Ciena!
+- 🔭 I’m currently looking for a Summmer 2026 Internship!

 - 🌱 I’m currently learning **Systemverilog** and I'm always looking to learn new things!